Bornholm: Municipality

 Unofficial flag of Bornholm.
 The Dannebrog is clearly visible with the green cross inserted in the white cross.

 Old coat of arms of Bornholm.

 Bornholm Regional Municipality is the local authority (Danish, kommune) covering the entire island.
 Its formal name is Bornholm Municipality.
-It is given the right in the law establishing it to be called Bornholm Regional Municipality.
-(For explanation read on).
 It is the result of a merger of the five former (1 April 1970 until 2002) municipalities on the island (Allinge-Gudhjem, Hasle, Nexø, Rønne and Aakirkeby) and the former Bornholm County.
-Bornholm Regional Municipality was also a county in its own right during its first four years from 1 January 2003 until 31 December 2006.
+Bornholm Regional Municipality was also a county in its own right between January 2003 until 31 December 2006.
 From 1 January 2007 all counties were abolished, and Bornholm became part of the Capital Region of Denmark whose main responsibility is the health service.
-In the bill (Danish forslag) (Bill of Law on merger of the municipalities of Bornholm) presented 30 January 2002 by the Minister of Interior and Health to Folketinget, it says in §1 that (1st sentence) "The 1st of January 2003 Bornholm Municipality is established by a merger of (names of municipalities mentioned, and county's name mentioned), and (2nd sentence) Bornholm Municipality is called Bornholm Regional Municipality".
+In the bill (Danish forslag) (Bill of Law on merger of the municipalities of Bornholm) presented 30 January 2002 by the Minister of Interior and Health to Folketinget, it states that "The 1st of January 2003 Bornholm Municipality is established by a merger of (names of municipalities mentioned, and county's name mentioned), and (2nd sentence) Bornholm Municipality is called Bornholm Regional Municipality".